 The first recipe is from Avant-Garde Vegan, and is created by the brilliant vegan chef, Gaz Oakley.
 If you’re a vegan and have never visited his site, you need to check it out.
 He’s a genius, and makes amazing vegan foods.
 He also has a YouTube channel where you can watch him make vegan fish and chips, and some other amazing recipes.
 His recipe uses firm tofu that’s been sliced and pressed to remove the excess liquid before being paired with a sheet of nori, to impart the flavor of the sea, and dipped into beer batter for frying.

 The second recipe for vegan fish and chips came from the Edgy Veg, Candice Hutchings.
 Candice is another genius when it comes to creating delicious vegan recipes.
-She also has a YouTube channel where you can watch and learn the process for making vegan fish and chips and some other delectable recipes.
+She also has a YouTube channel where you can watch and learn the process for making vegan fish and chips and some other delectable dishes.
 This recipe is similar to the first.
 The biggest difference is that slices of eggplant are used as the “fish.”
 In Candice’s recipe, the eggplant is marinated in a mixture of lemon juice, vegetable broth, garlic powder, and kelp granules to impart flavor.
 Then, the egg plant slices are dipped into a beer batter, that’s also been infused with some kelp granules, before being fried.

 What did we think?

 First, I think that it’s insane to make two different versions of vegan fish and chips on a week night after working a full day.
 I was tired, and I was cranky, and I didn’t enjoy the process of making these.
 I don’t really enjoy frying food, so I wouldn’t have enjoyed frying real fish, either.
 Having disclosed that, let’s talk about what we thought of the actual food.